 - We want to hear from the students, so help them develop their ideas, but allow them to complete the proposal in their own words.

-- If the students are unable to complete the proposal for any reason, please contact William Schrack at NPT (301-279-7275 x17)
+- If the students are unable to complete the proposal for any reason, please contact William Schrack at NPT (301-279-7275 x11)

 Contest winners will receive:

-- Funding for one park experience including school bus transportation, healthy snacks, park related fees, or supplies for park stewardship project.
+- Funding for one park experience including school bus transportation, park-related fees, supplies for park stewardship project, or anything else students feel would enhance their educational parks experience.

 - Official award certificate and KTP stickers for students.